Requirements to maintain your F-1 status

 may count towards full-time enrollment.
 Undergraduate students must enroll in a

-minimum of nine in-person credits every fall and spring semester.
+minimum of nine in-person credits every fall and spring semester (and in summer, if they are graduating).
 Graduate

 students must enroll in a minimum of six in-person credits every fall and